ffevotte/sync-recentf/README.md

 ## Installation

-From `git`:
+`sync-recentf` can be found on [MELPA](http://melpa.org/#/sync-recentf) and it's the recommended way of installing it.

+Otherwise, you can install it manually from the sources:

-1. get this repository:
+1. get the repository:

    ```sh
    $ git clone https://github.com/ffevotte/sync-recentf.git